What happens if you cry with contact lenses in?

 Do not poke your fingers into your eyes in the hope of hooking it out.
 If you cannot get it out, you can go to your Optometrists and have it removed.
 If it is late at night, it is safe to sleep with the lens under your eyelid - it will not harm your eyes and you will probably not even it.
 Often, in the morning, the lens will be found in the corner of your eye or on your pillow (dried out).

 If you cannot find it, make an appointment with your Optometrist to see if the lens is still in your eye.
 If it is, they can safely remove it.

 We have a great selection of contacts for everyone’s eye type and preference.
 Whether you’re looking for daily lenses, continuous wear contacts, silicone hydrogel lenses for astigmatism, or monthly wear contacts, we’ve got what you’re looking for on our site.
-Plus, we has a fantastic assortment of all-in-one solutions, re-wetting drops, and even sunglasses to help keep your eyes safe.
+Plus, we have a fantastic assortment of all-in-one solutions, re-wetting drops, and even sunglasses to help keep your eyes safe.
 Please take a few moments to look through our website to find the perfect lenses for your lifestyle.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP